 8. Hire a freelancer

-Since you’re just starting your business, the chances are high that you won’t have the fund to hire full-time or even part-time employees.
+Since you’re just starting your business, the chances are high that you won’t have the funds to hire full-time or even part-time employees.
 Instead, hire freelancers, who are much cheaper and fit for the season.
-There are loads of freelancers on Fiverr and Upwork that can handle graphic design, social media management, web design, and content writing.
-Plus, you’ll only be required to pay for service rendered and not salary.
+There are loads of freelancers on Dormzi, Fiverr, and Upwork that can handle graphic design, social media management, web design, and content writing.
+Plus, you’ll only be required to pay for the services rendered and not a full salary.

 The task of starting a business during the covid year may seem daunting, but the truth is that it has always been difficult to start a business.
 However, you might find the process easy if you read the tips given above.